daangn/accesslog/examples/stdout/README.md

 # stdout
-This example is simple use case with standard output.
-In this scenario, We print the access log to standard output.
+This example is a simple use case with standard output.
+In this scenario, we print the access log to standard output.

 1. Run application.
 ```